madflojo/blog/bencane/content/post/dont-mock-a-db-use-docker-compose/index.md

       - "LISTEN_ADDR=0.0.0.0:8443"
 ```

-The above example but it does a lot.
+The above example looks simple but it does a lot.
 It starts a service named `mockitout`.
 It builds the container image using the `.` (current working directory) path.
 It maps the host port `443` to the internal container port `8443`.
 It passes an environment variable `LISTEN_ADDR` to the container.
 And finally, it overrides the default command with `--debug`.

 If we were to launch this service manually, it would be two commands.
 One of them being a very long `docker run` command with a lot of arguments.
 With Compose, we can start this service by executing a `docker-compose up`.